Avindu Theekshana

 Avindu Theekshana (born 10 October 1998) is a Sri Lankan cricketer.
 He made his first-class debut for Tamil Union Cricket and Athletic Club in the 2018–19 Premier League Tournament on 11 January 2019.
+Theekshana is a left-handed batsman and a slow left-arm orthodox bowler.
 He made his List A debut on 14 December 2019, for Kurunegala Youth Cricket Club in the 2019–20 Invitation Limited Over Tournament.
 He made his Twenty20 debut on 4 January 2020, for Kurunegala Youth Cricket Club in the 2019–20 SLC Twenty20 Tournament.